Abstracts & Bursaries

 EPSC 2018 Bursaries for Early Career researchers working in Europe and researchers working in 'less represented' states within Europe.

 Europlanet-2020-RI is supporting members of the Europlanet community attending EPSC 2018 in Berlin September 16 to 21.
 There are two bursary schemes.

-Scheme 2; Support for researchers in less represented states.
+Scheme 2; Support for researchers in less represented states of Europe.
 Europlanet is keen to develop research communities in those regions where planetary science research is developing (Albania, Bulgaria, Croatia, Cyprus, Czech Republic, Estonia, Greece, Hungary, Kosovo, Latvia, Lithuania, Macedonia, Malta, Montenegro, Moldavia, Poland, Portugal, Romania, Slovakia, Slovenia and Ukraine).
 Researchers based in these nation states may apply for a bursary of 750 Euros to attend the meeting and present their work.
 It is unlikely that more than one bursary will be awarded to the same research team.
 We plan to award up to 30 such bursaries.

 Please note you should submit your application only once you know your abstracts has been accepted.
 Notification of abstract acceptance will be by the end of May.

 The bursary application deadline is 30 June.
 All bursary acceptances will be notified the first week of July giving time to register before the Early bird registration deadline of 31 July.
 A downloadable template for application for a bursary is below please send to email@example.com.